-Pursuing a career in education could be the most satisfying choice students make in their lives.
-Whether students are just starting on their journey or changing direction, the Career Connections team can help them succeed with their professional goals.
+Pursuing a career in education, counseling or student services can be one of the most satisfying life choices a student makes.
+Whether a student is just starting on their journey or changing directions, the Career Connections team can help them succeed with their professional goals.

-From their first day in the School of Education, Career Connections is ready to help students develop a personalized plan.
+From their first day in the School of Education, Career Connections is ready to help each student develop a personalized plan.
 The office provides a full slate of professional development workshops and job search resources to help education students make the transition from college to career.
-Students can contact Career Connections at <a href="education-educ communities where they can be of service and make a difference through practice and research.
+Students can schedule career coaching appointments via to take advantage of one-on-one career advising focused on career exploration, resume development, interview preparation, job search strategies, and more.
+The office cultivates strong relationships with students, faculty, alumni, and employers in order to inform its services.
+Contact Career Connections at edcareer@iu.edu for more information.